 Entering the chemotherapy infusion room:

-A roundhouse array of center-facing comfy loungers, each with a more utilitarian chair set alongside it for the attending riding shotgun caregivers.
+A roundhouse array of center-facing comfy loungers, each with a more utilitarian chair set alongside it for our riding shotgun caregivers.
 Diane and I assumed our positions.
 We were greeted by pleasant, deliberate and tuned-in nurses who welcomed us to "the family. " I looked around at my new family members and they were sizing me up with all obviousness, but sneakily sizing up my cancer and prognosis to hold against their own.
 I’ve been a nurse a long time.
 Humans do this.

 I can also tell, after a so-far lifetime of providing bedside care, when I'm being observed hiding in plain sight on low, open ground.